From the dorm to the gym, your guide to exercising in college | CNN Underscored

 Bala Workout Bands ($20; athleta.gap.com)

-This colorful and high-quality set of workout bands is perfect for your exercise from home setup.
+This colorful and high-quality set of workout bands is perfect for your exercise-from-home setup.

 “These are super helpful when you may not have the time to go to the rec center or gym to grab a workout,” says White.
 “They are inexpensive and super portable so you can carry them with you to snag workouts in the park or just in your dorm/apartment.”